 3. Junk Removal

-Professional junk removal is another option.
-These companies have the means to properly break down your couch and dispose of it properly.
+Professional furniture removal is another option.
+Junk removal companies have the means to properly break down your couch and dispose of it properly.
 A quick local search will help you find a service near you.
 Give them a call and arrange for a furniture pick up.
 However, these services can get pretty costly depending on the type of furniture you’re removing, the number of furniture pieces, and how heavy they are.
 Expect to pay at least $150 if you contract this type of service to remove a couch.

 4. Sell Your Couch

 If your couch is new enough and still in excellent condition, you might be able to sell it locally.
 If you’re unsure of how to price your sofa, look at other local listings for couches as a reference point.
-Online forums are usually great ways to find buyers, especially if you need to get rid of your couch pretty quickly.
+Online forums like Craigslist and Facebook Marketplace are usually great ways to find buyers, especially if you need to get rid of your couch pretty quickly.
 However, don’t expect a huge payout from this.
 The average price of a Craigslist sofa sale, regardless of sofa brand, is about $250.

 5. Repair Your Couch

 Finally, if you’re still on the fence about parting ways with your couch, you might be able to do a little DIY home repair to fix it.
 You may be able to replace your cushion filling if your couch is sagging.
-If it’s a structural issue, and your handy, there are options for DIY repair.
+If it’s a structural issue, and you’re handy, there are options for DIY repair.

 What You Should Avoid When Getting Rid of Large Furniture